PhysicalBit7/notes/docs/software-security/chapter4.md

 CFI defeats control flow-modifying attacks but it cannot control manipulation of the control-flow that is allowed by the labels/graphs(labels being changed).
 It also cannot control data leaks or corruptions such as overflow

 # Static Analysis (Code Auditing)
-Analyzing software code without actually executing it.
+Involves analyzing software code without actually executing it.
 Useful before compilation or deployment.
 Try and cover all paths by traversing the source code.
-This is in comparison to running your code and testing using penetration testing. _You analyze your source code with another analyzing software_, you are not running your code
+This is in comparison to running your code and then testing it using penetration testing. _You can analyze your source code with another analyzing software_, you are not running your code

 Can be expensive and difficult but can aid in a fix.
 The analyzing program can find issues with syntax, buffer overflow, or other vulnerabilities and let you know to fix them.
 Will not find all issues usually, to complex.
 The simplest form of this is having a peer review your source code